 In her spare time, Krystle enjoys the beach, reading, yoga, hiking, dancing and HGTV.

-Kelly Mann, Chair, Vice President, Client Relationship Manager, TD Bank
+Kelly Mann, Co-Chair, Vice President, Client Relationship Manager, TD Bank

 Kelly Mann is a Client Relationship Manager at TD Bank, serving as a team liaison between her Technology clients and the real estate, facilities, project management, and finance groups.
 Prior to joining the banking industry, Kelly began her career at a real estate group based in Providence, RI and later became the Leasing Manager for Coldwell Banker Residential Brokerage in Waltham, MA.

 Outside of her professional life, Kelly has been a board member of the Hildebrand Family Self-Help Center, Inc. Board since 2007 and currently serves as its board chair.
 She completed the Third Sector New England: Board Chair Governance Program in 2015.
 In 2006, Kelly was the recipient of the Coldwell Banker Residential Brokerage Cares Volunteer of the Year award.
 Kelly resides in a multigenerational home in Watertown, MA with her husband, their daughter, and the family dog on the second floor and with her parents living on the first floor.
 The family regularly enjoys traveling to the Savannah, GA area as well as to the coast of Maine to visit family and friends.
 In her “free” time, Kelly enjoys taking flower arranging courses and reading.

 Click here to read Kelly's guest blog post: "Why I joined the Hildebrand Board."

 Clifford Long, Treasurer, Owner, Long & Gordon Real Estate